 Biden will make Paxlovid, a highly effective COVID drug, available to more pharmacies

-There is a new push from the White House to get Paxlovid, a drug which reduces the risk of COVID hospitalization by 90 percent, into the hands of more Americans.
+There is a new push from the White House to get Paxlovid, a drug which reduces the risk of COVID hospitalization by 90%, into the hands of more Americans.

 The rollout of the medication has been slow since it was authorized for use in December, failing to reach many Americans eligible for treatment.